Omicron166/LNS/server/readme.txt

     2: Run a http server on the server folder (Ex: python3 -m http.server)

 How to register a name:
+    1: Get in records directory
-    1: Copy template.json to new-name.json changing new-name for the name you want to register
+    2: Copy template.json to new-name.json changing new-name for the name you want to register
-    2: Edit the data in new-name.json
+    3: Edit the data in new-name.json
             link record can be an url or an ip address txt record can be left blank